Declaration of the IENE 2022 International Conference.

 v.
 Enhance multi-disciplinary and cross-sectoral cooperation.

 vi.
-Implement the responsible polluter pays principle not only from the pollution perspective, but also taking into consideration the impacts on biodiversity and ecological connectivity as well as ethical and transparency concerns.
+Implement the responsible polluter pays principle not only from the pollution perspective, but also taking into consideration the impacts on biodiversity and ecological connectivity as well as ethical and transparency concerns. - Develop an urgent common framework of priority actions from policy to practical implementation of evidence-based solutions to mainstream biodiversity into a sustainable transport sector, such as:

 i.
 Support the appropriate political will for taking decisions based on criteria of the four pillars of sustainability and biodiversity conservation needs.